lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

-title = "Digital contact tracing has left the science behind." date = 2022-04-18 draft = false
+title = "Digital contact tracing has left the science behind." date = 2022-04-18 draft = false updated = 2022-04-20
 +++

+*I welcome thoughts and critique on this post.
+Contact me via Twitter or email.*

 There's a lot of misconceptions about viruses floating around, and it's hard to dig through all that information.
 And with the arrival of COVID-19, it seems that everyone's become a virology expert, and yet they haven't.
 Am I a virology expert?
-Definitly not, but I've taken courses in microbiology, virology, chemistry, biochemistry and biology.
+Defiantly not, but I've taken courses in microbiology, virology, chemistry, biochemistry and biology.
 I also read research papers on viruses and articles written by experts.
 These are just my thoughts.

 Many "solutions" around preventing or tracking COVID-19 ignore the chemistry, physics and biology of viruses, creating the idea that getting infected is like going into a ball pit and trying to avoid being hit by a "positive" ball.
 Technical solutions, like digital contract tracing apps reduces COVID-19 transmission into the idea that we only need to be near sick people to get sick.